web3-proto-kit/quickstart/README.md

 Brings you to the react ui.
 Here you can view a table that lets you view live messages emitted from the client-message-emitter service.
 The client subscribes to the service via socket io.

 ## Next Steps
+I have recently been attempting to build a automated project that can provide Rapid Scaffolding of a microservices project that closesly resembles a production environment for a PoC that can seamlessly transition into production ready code with minimal modification.

+Below are some steps I would like to take to achieve this:

+1. I want to have a standard configuration for logging so that i dont have to waste time evaluating various different tools.
+2. I want to have the ability to set up configuration properties per environment so that I can run multiple environments concurrently
+3. I want to have standard HTTP based framework boilerplates set up that can I use for REST/GraphQL endpoints
+4. I want to have the ability to ensure that my HTTP endpoints are secure by default and white-list those that I deem safe.
+5. I want to have a boilerplate for a PWA which is configured for SSR, code splitting , Hot Module Reloading.
+6. I want to have a Document Database Container, pre configured for a development setup which my application code has also been setup to connect to so that I can read and write data immediately.